The Commuter (2018)

 from a story by Byron Willinger and Philip de Blasi

 directed by Jaume Collet-Serra

 By now, Liam Neeson’s transformation from solid character actor to B-movie action hero is complete.
-Gone are the days of Schindler’s List (1993) and Kinsey (2004), replaced by the dubious honor of fighting bad guys in the Taken films (2008-2014), bad guys on a plane in Non-Stop (2014), bad guys on the street in Run All Night (2015), and now bad guys on a train in The Commuter.
+Gone are the days of Schindler’s List (1993) and Kinsey (2004), replaced by the dubious honor of fighting bad guys in three Taken films (2008-2014), bad guys on a plane in Non-Stop (2014), and now bad guys on a train in The Commuter.
 Can’t a guy catch a break?

 Carlos I. Cuevas